Mifour/swile_case_study/swile/README.md

 run:
 `sudo docker compose up -d`

-after seeing the containers being created, go to http://localhost:9001/ (username: minio, password: password) to connect to the Minio server.
+after seeing the containers being created, you can go to http://localhost:9001/ (username: minio, password: password) to connect to the Minio server.
+And see that the data has been upload.

-create a new bucket called "bucket" and upload the folder transactions.
 The result should be bucket "bucket" containing a folder "transactions" containing the json files.

 Go to http://localhost:3000/asset-groups , a dag of 4 jobs should already be present.